VladBangPao/Pipa/README.md

 ## What happens when you mix Abstract Data Structures with Abstract IO streams and simplify its interface?
 You get a very large number of powerful use cases with very little logic to think about.
 That's Pipa!

+### Everything to do with a pipe, is everything to do with data flow associations:
+- Associations exist between app micro-services running over IPC, or network based components over Sockets
+  - Or, sometimes you want to communicate to a file and consume it from another app
+- Describing these associations in schema should enable some basic flow functionality between these nodes.
+- If your app is pipa enabled, a subset of the pipa api should be exposed to your app based on those associations to be able to consume and process that data with logic specific to your app and user.
+You should not have to worry about the generic code that your app needs to communicate between components.
+  - Pipa daemons and your schema that use them are basically doing the rest.

 ### Possible use cases:
 1. nlp pipelines